Types of DAC: Basics on Digital to Analog Converter ICS

 Types of DAC--A segmented Digital to Analog Converter

-The binary-weighted structure will work in LSB while thermometer-coded DAC applies in MSB.
+The binary-weighted structure will work in LSB, while thermometer-coded DAC applies in MSB.
 In that way, you’ll have a compact chip.

 In addition, as the input bits increase, the encoder size grows.
 Therefore, you’ll need more interconnections and switches.

-Types of DAC– Delta-Sigma DAC
+Delta-Sigma DAC

 A delta-sigma DAC is by far the most precise and fastest.
-It also comprises different blocks as listed below;
+It also comprises different blocks, as listed below;

 • Interpolation filter.
 It reduces the sampling time while increasing the sample rate, increasing the sampling frequency by four times.
-The filter data then gets to the modulator block as an input.
+The filter data then gets to the modulator block as input.

 • Deltasigma modulator.
 The modulator functions as a low-pass filter to the input signal and a high-pass filter to the quantization noise.